NomicFoundation/hardhat/docs/tutorial/testing-contracts.md

   });
 });
 ````
-This is what the output of `npx buidler test` should look like:
+This is what the output of `npx buidler test` should look like against the full test suite:
 ```
 $ npx buidler test
 All contracts have already been compiled, skipping compilation.